visheshprasad/visheshprasad.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an incoming MS/PhD student in ECE at the University of Illinois Urbana-Champaign.
+I am a current MS/PhD student in ECE at the University of Illinois Urbana-Champaign.
 I graduated in May 2025 from the University of Illinois Urbana-Champaign with a B.S. in Computer Engineering and minors in Mathematics, Statistics, and Econometrics.
-My academic specialization is in machine learning, and I am fortunate to be advised by [Nickvash Kani](https://nickvashkani.com/).

-My research interests broadly lie in exploring the theoretical and algorithmic foundations of statistical machine learning, with a particular focus on reinforcement learning, optimization, and game theory.
-I am especially interested in studying multi-agent systems and learning in complex environments.
-My current research focuses on mathematical language processing, machine learning compilers, and software engineering, and the skills and insights gained from these experiences will significantly contribute to my future research.
+My research interests broadly lie in exploring the theoretical and algorithmic foundations of statistical machine learning, with a particular focus on sequential decision making, reinforcement learning, multi-agent systems, language models, mathematical reasoning, and game theory.
+I am especially interested in studying learning in complex environments.

 <!-- Test Test 123 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.